perjahn/sqltoos/readme.md

 }
 ```

+## Environment variables

+All config values in the config file can be overridden by using environment variables instead, which has
+precedence over values from the config file.
+To specify a value using an environment variable, precede the
+name of the value with "SQLTOELASTIC_", and then add the upper cased name of the value.
+E.g. SQLTOELASTIC_PASSWORD for replacing the password value.
+Multivalue values (arrays) should be comma separated.

 ## Incremental scheduled run

 A common use case is to only copy newly added/modified rows in a sql database, to elasticsearch.